 Knowing how and where to forage, along with how to taste test what you find, can keep you and your loved ones alive during a long-term disaster or a short-term emergency situation.

-Foraging is a sustainable way of increasing your food security options, but only if you take time to learn the basics and then master identification of wild edible and toxic plants where you live.
+Foraging is a more sustainable path to increasing your food security options in the mass-agriculture system of today, but only if you take time to learn the basics and then master identification of wild edible and toxic plants where you live.

-The time you invest in learning how to forage and the money spent on quality foraging guide books will be a wise investment in your preparedness arsenal.
+The time you invest in learning self-taught foraging skills and the money spent on quality edible plant guidebooks will be a wise investment in your preparedness arsenal as self dependence becomes the norm.
+You might even find some new ingredients to inspire you.

 Tara Dodrill is a homesteading and survival journalist and author.
 She lives on a small ranch with her family in Appalachia.
 She has been both a host and frequent guest on preparedness radio shows.
 In addition to the publication of her first book, ‘Power Grid Down: How to Prepare, Survive, and Thrive after the Lights go Out’, Dodrill also travels to offer prepping tips and hands-on training and survival camps and expos.